Monday 13 September, 10:00-12:30 (UTC/GMT +3)

-Gwendal Simon is a Research Expert and Team Leader at Huawei Technologies, co.
-Ltd since 2020.
-From 2006 to 2019, he was a Full Professor at IMT Atlantique, an elite technological university in France.
+Gwendal Simon is a Distinguished CDN Architect at Synamedia.
+Previously, he was a Research Expert at Huawei (2019-2021) and a Full Professor at IMT Atlantique (2006-2019).
 His research interests include network measurement, multimedia delivery systems (video, gaming, Augmented Reality), and network delivery.
 He has co-authored more than 100 scientific papers, 4 of them having been awarded as best papers in prestigious conferences (including IEEE ICC and ACM MMSys).
-His impactful research has also resulted in 10+ patents, several software and datasets, and contributions to multiple innovative collaborative projects and startups.
+His impactful research has also resulted in a dozen of patents, several software and datasets, and contributions to multiple innovative collaborative projects and startups.
 He has advised 14 PhD students.
 He graduated from University Rennes 1 (France) with a PhD in Computer Science in 2004 and a Habilitation in 2015.
-He was a research engineer at Orange R&D lab (2001-2006), a visiting researcher at University Waterloo during 2011-2012 and a visiting senior researcher at Adobe Research in San Jose California during 2018-2019.
+He was a research engineer at Orange R&D lab (2001-2006), a visiting researcher at University Waterloo (2011-2012), and a visiting senior researcher at Adobe Research in San Jose California (2018-2019).
 His research has attracted about 4,000 citations and his h-index is over 30.
 His academic duties include the promotion of reproducible research and chairing roles in the most significant multimedia conferences (including ACM Multimedia, Nossdav, MMSys).
 He is Chevalier des Palmes Academiques.

 Prof. Ning Wang, University of Surrey, UK